alexyang1818/bootcamp_challenge1/Written_Report_Template.md

 <br>
 <br>

-For campaign goals less than 25000, the successful rate decreases monotonically with campaign goal.
-The successful rate is higher than 70% when the campaign goal is less than 5000.
-When the campaign goal becomes greater than 5000, the successful rate immediately drops by about 20%.
+For campaign goals less than 25000, the successful percentage decreases monotonically with campaign goal.
+The successful percentage is higher than 70% when the campaign goal is less than 5000.
+When the campaign goal becomes greater than 5000, the successful percentage immediately drops by about 20%.
 <br>
 <br>

 ### Challenges and Difficulties Encountered

-When analyzing Outcomes Based on Goal, the successful rate increases dramatically for goals between 35000 and 45000.
+When analyzing Outcomes Based on Goal, the successful percentage increases dramatically for goals between 35000 and 45000.
 However, this observation is probably false due to small sample size.
 Recommendation to Louise should exclude this observation until concrete evidence becomes available.
 <br>
 <br>